rpchan44/learn-netpol/README.md

 # In this demo the geist is basically like this

 ```
-In frontend tier only pods with role loadbalancer can hit its ingress port 80 / nginx
+In frontend tier only the ingress-controller nginx can access the frontend-tier ingress port 80 / nginx
 In the backend tier only pods with role frontend-tier can hit its ingress port 80 / nginx
 In the db tier only the pods with role backend-tier can hit hit its ingress port 3306 / mysql
 ```